-(2) The amount in this column represents the grant date fair value as well as any modification charge based on the Black-Scholes model of option valuation, as prescribed by GAAP.
-The assumptions used to arrive at the Black-Scholes value are disclosed in Note 11 to our consolidated financial statements for the fiscal year ended December 31, 2012 included in our Annual Report on Form 10-K, excluding the impact of forfeitures.
+(2) The amount in this column represents the grant date fair value based on the Black-Scholes model of option valuation, as prescribed by GAAP.
+The assumptions used to arrive at the Black-Scholes value are disclosed in Note 12 to our consolidated financial statements for the fiscal year ended December 31, 2014 included in our Annual Report on Form 10-K, excluding the impact of forfeitures.